scheinerman/Mods.jl/README.md

 (which equals `2^63-1`) then the modulus may be an `Int128` number.
 However, arithmetic operations are likely to give incorrect results.

-A future release of this `Mods` package may only allow `Int` moduli.
+A future release of this `Mods` package will likely only allow `Int` moduli.